-Wright.-Works by J. WRIGHT, M.A., late Head Master of

-Sutton Coldfield School.

-A HELP TO LATIN GRAMMAR; or, The Form and Use of Words in Latin, with Progressive Exercises.
-Crown 8vo.
+WRIGHT.
+Works by J. WRIGHT, M.A., late Headmaster of Sutton Coldfield School.
+A HELP TO LATIN GRAMMAR; or, the Form and Use of Words in Latin, with Progressive Exercises.
+Cr.
+8vo.
 4s.
 6d.

 THE SEVEN KINGS OF ROME.
 An Easy Narrative, abridged from the First Book of Livy by the omission of Difficult Passages; being a First Latin Reading Book, with Grammatical Notes and Vocabulary.
-New and revised Edition.
 Fcap.
 8vo.
 3s.
 6d.